Technology in Schools (EdSp)

 - Provide an official copy of your transcript from the college or university where you received your bachelor’s degree.

-- Official transcripts should be sent to Graduate Admissions, 210 Jesse Hall, Columbia, MO 65211.
+- Official transcripts should be sent to MU Office of Research and Graduate Studies, 210 Jesse Hall, Columbia, MO 65211.

 - All international applicants, regardless of other study in Anglophone institutions or countries (including in the U.S.) will need to submit a TOEFL score of 80 or a Duolingo score of 105.
 The only exemptions are for students from the countries listed on the ITAP site as being exempt.